Phrase-Instance Alignment for Generalized Referring Segmentation: Method

 \subsection{Training Objectives}

-We supervise our framework with three training objectives: 1) Final mask supervision $\mathcal{L}_{merged}$ which is the combination of dice loss~\cite{sudre_generalised_2017} and BCE loss; 2) $\mathcal{L}_{instance}$, which guides the association between object queries, targeted object masks, and relevant input text phrases (section \ref{sec:supervision}); and 3) $\mathcal{L}_{nt}$, which is a BCE loss measuring the existence of instances~\cite{liu_gres_2023}.
+We supervise our framework with three training objectives: Our proposed instance supervision $\mathcal{L}_{inst}$, which guides the association between object queries, targeted object masks, and relevant input text phrases (section \ref{sec:supervision}); and two losses are adopted from ReLA~\cite{liu_gres_2023}: $\mathcal{L}_{merged}$ and $\mathcal{L}_{nt}$ which are BCE loss to supervise the final mask loss and measure the existence of instances from $\hat{p}_{nt}$, respectively.
 Therefore, the total loss can be formulated as:

 where $\lambda_{merged}, \lambda_{inst}, \lambda_{nt}$ are the scalar coefficients.